Did you know 72% of all Internet users are now on social media? That say’s a lot. If you aren’t on social media yet, now is the perfect time to start.

 - When it comes to videos, always share the videos that are unique, funny and amazing – make and share your own videos too!

-Once you feel comfortable with all the features in Facebook, you can begin to start maximizing your efforts by utilizing a promotion app for your Facebook page to run sweepstakes, contests and polls.
+Once you feel comfortable with all the features in Facebook, you can begin to start maximizing your efforts by utilizing a promotion app for your Facebook page to run sweepstakes, contests, and polls.

-By doing this, you create a vial buzz around your page and capture many emails you can later market to in the future.
+By doing this, you create a viral buzz around your page and capture many emails you can later market to in the future.
 When you invite people to like your page, you aren’t receiving any information from them, like their email address, so it’s impossible to really market to them without using Facebook.

 Email marketing is a great tool that every network marketer should use, and if you need to quickly build a solid email list, using a sweepstakes tool for your fan page will do the trick!

 Facebook is an ever-changing entity, and being users of their site, we must adapt and adjust to the changes they set forth.
-One of the many changes that have taken affect more recently is the algorithm in place for how your page posts get viewed.
+One of the many changes that have taken effect more recently is the algorithm in place for how your page posts get viewed.

-While there are experiments you can run on your page to test organic engagement, you will not see the high level results you are looking for without advertising at least a small budget on the posts that matter to you.
+While there are experiments you can run on your page to test organic engagement, you will not see the high-level results you are looking for without advertising at least a small budget on the posts that matter to you.

 Now, I am not saying to advertise every post, please don’t do that!
 It’s important you choose the posts you want to have more people see, such as an exciting sweepstakes or an event you are hosting.

 The good news is Facebook offers targeting options that allow you to narrow down on your specific audience you want to advertise to.
 One of the easiest ways to do this is through what they call “post boosting” right from your fan page timeline.
+Here’s a quick walkthrough of how to get a boosted post up and running:

 First, choose a recent post you’d like to advertise, make sure there is some sort of call-to-action on the post, such as: